abhishekmaher6699/Text-to-SQL-Langchain-agent/README.md

 ## Key Features
-- **File Upload**: Users can upload CSV files via a user-friendly Streamlit interface.
+- **📂File Upload**: Users can upload CSV files via a user-friendly Streamlit interface.
 The uploaded files are automatically saved as tables in a SQLite database.

-- **Natural Language Interaction**: Users can chat with the system to query their data, using natural language.
+- **💬Natural Language Interaction**: Users can chat with the system to query their data, using natural language.
-- **SQL Query Generation**: The LangChain and LangGraph agent powers the conversion of natural language into SQL queries.
+- **🔍SQL Query Generation**: The LangChain and LangGraph agent powers the conversion of natural language into SQL queries.
-- **Context Memory**: The chatbot remembers previous interactions to provide coherent and context-aware responses using a PostgresSQL database.
+- **🧠Context Memory**: The chatbot remembers previous interactions to provide coherent and context-aware responses using a PostgresSQL database.

-- **Frontend and Backend Separation**:
+- **🖥️Frontend and Backend Separation**:
   - **Frontend**: Built with Streamlit for an interactive user experience.
   - **Backend**: FastAPI handles CSV uploads, database interactions, and communication with the LangChain agent.

-## Technologies Used
+## 🚀Technologies Used
 - **LangChain & LangGraph**: For text-to-SQL translation and conversational AI Agent capabilities.
 - **FastAPI**: To create a robust backend API for handling file uploads, database operations, and agent interaction.
 - **Streamlit**: For a clean and intuitive user interface.
 - **SQLite**: As the database for storing the uploaded CSV files as tables.
+-
-## Agentic Workflow
+## 🛠️Agentic Workflow
 This agent, built using LangChain and LangGraph, processes user queries step-by-step to ensure accurate and context-aware answers.
 Here's how it works:
 - **Retrieve Table Information**: The agent begins by fetching metadata or schema   information about the relevant table.
 This information provides context that will be used to construct better queries and answers.